Quality, local, affordable

 Foundation Degrees are a key part of the government’s strategy to increase the proportion of the working population holding a Level 4 or 5 qualification.
-Foundation Degrees are vocationally-based qualifications designed to integrate academic study and work-based learning.
+They are vocationally-based qualifications designed to integrate academic study and work-based learning.
 They are designed for those who are, or who wish to be, working at the higher technical or associate professional level.
-Foundation degrees can form part of a Higher Apprenticeship.
+Foundation Degrees can form part of a Higher Apprenticeship.

-Every Foundation Degree includes study skills and work related learning which provide students with an outstanding opportunity to present themselves to an employer and to learn the most up-to-date business or sector methods.
-A great head start for job hunting at the end of your studies.
+Every Foundation Degree includes study skills and work related learning.
+This provides an outstanding opportunity to present yourself to an employer and to learn the most up-to-date business or sector methods.
+A great head start for job hunting at the end of

 We offer the following Foundation Degrees: